elucian/bee/syntax/keywords.md

 ## Bee Keywords

-Bee uses 23 reserved keywords to create statements.
+Bee uses 26 reserved keywords to create statements.
 You can not use these keywords as identifiers.

 ```
-01: if,
+03: if, is, in
-04: read, else, exit, fail, pass, over, panic
+07: read, else, exit, fail, pass, over, panic
 08: write, print, while, trial, error, other, after, none
-07: define, modify, create, #import, #driver, #library, #module
+08: define, create, modify, switch, #import, #driver, #library, #module
 ```

 ### Definition statements